-Governor Cuomo announced on April 24 that the Federal Railroad Administration approved a U.S. Federal Railroad Administration loan of \$967.1 under its Railroad Rehabilitation and Improvement Financing Program.
+Governor Cuomo announced on April 24, 2015 that the Federal Railroad Administration approved a U.S. Federal Railroad Administration loan of \$967.1 under its Railroad Rehabilitation and Improvement Financing Program.
 MTA, on behalf of Metro-North Railroad, and the Long Island Rail Road, applied for funding to improve the safety of signal systems.
 The loan, which is the largest and lowest-cost financing for the MTA, will finance the installment of positive train control, a technology designed to remove the potential for human error that can lead to train-involved accidents.
-The loan was approved by the MTA Board at its meeting on April 29, and closing of the loan is scheduled for May, 2015.
+The loan was approved by the MTA Board at its meeting on April 29, 2015 and was closed on May 5, 2015.
 The MTA will issue its Transportation Revenue Bond directly to the Federal Railroad Administration and will repay the obligation over 221⁄2 years at a fixed interest rate of 2.38%.